andreasbaumgartner/image_ocr_scanner/readme.md

 # TODO's

-- [X] Create a Pyhton Module that detect Text in Images
+- [x] Create a Pyhton Module that detect Text in Images
-  - [X] Use Keras_ocr as basic Module
+  - [x] Use Keras_ocr as basic Module
-  - [ ] Use Classes for the Module
+  - [x] Use URL Health Checker
+  - [x] Check if URL Content is a img
 - [ ] Create a Website with allow user to input a website
 - [ ] Pubplish this Website